ShemmyYo/mr-and-mrs-cleaners/README.md

 ![image](https://github.com/ShemmyYo/mr-and-mrs-cleaners/blob/main/assets/other/footer.png)
 ***
 #### __Services & Gallery__
-- __Services Page was created Flex which is a flexible and responsive layout structure__
+- __Services Page was created in a flexible and responsive layout structure - Flex__
 - __Gallery Page Grid was used to display gallery in one simple, grid-based layout system for maximum impact__
 - __Both Services & Gallery images and text box are fully responsive and will resize in accordance with the size of the screen__